caseycas/CacheModelPackage/README.md

 on SRILM language models, this allows for the swapping out to the model of your choice.

+#OS and Dependency Requirements
-Along with the language models, this package uses a combination of C++ and python.
+Along with the language models, this package uses a combination of C++ and python 2.7.
-Make sure that that you run the scripts under python 2.7.
+If you want to make use of the lexer (required for the generative mode), you must also have the Pygments library installed, e.g. run:

+    pip install Pygments

 I have currently tested this package on Ubuntu and MacOSX.
 Further tests with OSX and maybe windows will be provided in the future.